West Germany at the 1988 Summer Olympics

 West Germany (Federal Republic of Germany) competed at the Olympic Games for the last time as an independent nation at the 1988 Summer Olympics in Seoul, South Korea.
-Following German reunification in 1990, a single German team would compete in the 1992 Summer Olympics.
+Following German reunification in 1990, a single German team competed in the 1992 Summer Olympics.
 347 competitors, 244 men and 103 women, took part in 194 events in 24 sports.

 Medalists

 Competitors

 The following is the list of number of competitors in the Games.

 Archery

 In West Germany's fourth archery competition, the six archers were not as successful as the German team had been four years earlier, but nevertheless qualified two individuals for the semifinals and ended up with 6th places in both the women's team and women's individual events.